 The first step in defining a luxury brand is about looking at the competition - or brands a customer would consider when making a decision.
 Who do you think they are?
 Who does Google say they are?
 And most importantly - who do your potential customers think they are?
 We need to look at each of your main competitors and understand why their customers buy from them.
 Information like this is key to a strong competitive advantage.

 Brand benefits come in two forms: psychological benefits and functional.
 Let's use a fine jewellery brand as an example: a customer may buy from them because it makes them feel good to own a beautiful piece of luxury jewellery (psychological).
 But they may also buy because the jewellery is an investment and something they can hand down to their children (functional).
 This can be summed up in the line: 'I buy from XYZ because...'

 Many luxury businesses go about defining their target customers with a broad brush - i.e. woman, 35-55, wealthy, etc. The problem with this approach is that it describes a lot of different people and dilutes your brand message.
 The key is to be specific - to have a laser focus on (ideally) just one individual.
-When you direct your message to just one person, you will turn them into a raving fan which will attract others in their circle of influence.
+When you direct your message to just one person, you will turn them into a raving fan which will attract others in their circle.